 Client Settings - Outlook, Eudora, Thunderbird, Mac, iPad, Phone

 Email sent to your HostGator account is received by the same server that hosts your website.
 You can use any email client to log into the server and receive, manage, and send mail.
-It is crucial that your domain's MX Records are successfully pointing to HostGator for this to work appropriately.
+Your domain's MX Records must be successfully connected to HostGator for this to work appropriately.

 - IMAP is perfect for multiple users who need to access the same email account or one user who needs to access emails from multiple locations.

-For more information regarding the differences between IMAP and POP3, please view the article POP vs. IMAP.
+For more information regarding the differences between IMAP and POP3, please check the article POP vs. IMAP.

 ---|---|